Author Matt May

-The Algarve region of Portugal attracts around 10 million annual visitors, mainly from northern European countries, but also from Lisbon and the north of Portugal.
-The popularity of the Algarve is founded on the warm climate, sandy beaches, value for money food and drink, and the relatively low cost compared with many other European holiday destinations.
+The Algarve region of Portugal attracts around 10 million annual visitors, mainly from northern and eastern European countries, but also from Lisbon and the north of Portugal.
+The popularity of the Algarve is founded on a warm climate, sandy beaches, value for money, excellent seafood and the relatively low cost of the region compared with other European holiday destinations.

-From the family oriented resorts of Lagos and Tavira, the golfers paradise of Vilamoura to the pubs and bars of Albufeira, the Algarve caters for all holiday tastes.
+From the family-oriented resorts of Tavira, the golfer's paradise of Vilamoura, the rugged wild west of Lagos and Portimao, to the pubs, clubs and bars of Albufeira, the Algarve caters for all holiday tastes.

-In the summer months the Algarve population triples, and prices tend to be higher (get an idea of prices in the Algarve), but the Mediterranean climate makes the region popular throughout the year, with many visitors choosing the quieter months to explore the area.
+In the summer months the Algarve experiences a huge influx of tourist visitors, and prices of flights and accommodation rise sharply, but the Mediterranean climate makes the region popular throughout the year, with many visitors choosing the quieter months to explore the area.

 The scenery of the Algarve is at its most spectacular in the west, and is characterised by cliffs and rocky coastlines, with small sandy beaches nestling in coves and bays.
 The eastern Algarve offers a flatter landscape with long stretches of sandy beaches and calm waters.